BVISAIL

 The most enjoyable option to get here: While on your Chartered Catamaran Cruise, you have the crew take you to these tiny islands on the dinghy for the day.

 For sailors to enjoy the many beautiful sites above and below the water, The BVI National Parks Trust has installed more than 200 mooring buoys at many BVI dive sites.
-There are for daytime use only.
+They are for daytime use only.
 The system aims to protect the fragile underwater marine ecology from physical damage, particularly by boat anchors, and maintain the pristine reefs for the future.
-The area offers some mooring buoys.
-The mooring buoys are color-coded:

 • ORANGE BUOYS: Non-diving, day use only